gopalkriagg/CS-404-Embedded-Systems/hw05/ReadMe.txt

 From: Gopal Krishan Aggarwal
 Date: 22 November, 2015
 Subject: mmap reading from one and writing to another and led control from a switch.
+Eventually I was able to use mmaps to control GPIO pins.
+I was able to take input from switch and give output to LED.
+However, I did face some problems while using multiple switches although code was correct which I checked like a dozen times.

 1. Numeric value for the starting address of the EMIF0 SDRAM: 0x8000_0000; End address: 0xBFFF_FFFF; Size 1 GB; It is the external memory (8/16-bit)
-2. Base addresses for each of the four 32­bit GPIO ports.
+2. Base addresses for each of the four 32 bit GPIO ports.
 a) GPIO0 : 0x44E0_7000
 b) GPIO1 : 0x4804_C000
 c) GPIO2 : 0x481A_C000